Horse training: Stages

-Regardless of the goal of training, most horses go through a predictable series of steps on their way to being "finished" animals for a given discipline.
+Regardless of the desired goal of training, most horses are exposed to a general series of steps that will ultimately prepare them for a designated discipline.

 Training of foals and younger horses

 Most young domesticated horses are handled at birth or within the first few days of life, though some are only handled for the first time when they are weaned from their mothers, or dams.
 Advocates of handling foals from birth sometimes use the concept of imprinting to introduce a foal within its first few days and weeks of life to many of the activities they will see throughout their lives.
 Within a few hours of birth, a foal being imprinted will have a human touch it all over, pick up its feet, and introduce it to human touch and voice.

 Others may leave a foal alone for its first few hours or days, arguing that it is more important to allow the foal to bond with its dam.
 However, even people who do not advocate imprinting often still place value on handling a foal a great deal while it is still nursing and too small to easily overpower a human.
-By doing so, the foal ideally will learn that humans will not harm it, but also that humans must be respected.
+By doing so, the foal should learn that no harm will be done to it at a human's hands (hopefully) and that humans should be respected.

 While a foal is far too young to be ridden, it is still able to learn skills it will need later in life.
 By the end of a foal's first year, it should be halter-broke, meaning that it allows a halter placed upon its head and has been taught to be led by a human at a walk and trot, to stop on command and to stand tied.